agroportal/fairness/README.md

    O'FAIRe comes as web service (implemented in Java) which executes tests automatically evaluating how a semantic resource stored within an ontology repositry responds to a set of FAIRness assessment questions.
   <br>
   <br>
-   We implemented O’FAIRe as a Web service working with any <a href="https://ontoportal.org/">OntoPortal</a> installations respecting the Metadata for Ontology Description and Publication Ontology (MOD1.4) metadata profile to harmonize metadata (https://github.com/sifrproject/MOD-Ontology).
+   We implemented O’FAIRe as a Web service working with any <a href="https://ontoportal.org/">OntoPortal</a> installations respecting the <a href="https://github.com/sifrproject/MOD-Ontology">Metadata for Ontology Description and Publication Ontology (MOD1.4)</a> metadata profile to harmonize metadata.
 We deployed it in <a href="http://agroportal.lirmm.fr/">AgroPortal</a> and the <a href="http://bioportal.lirmm.fr/">SIFR BioPortal</a> and designed specific user interfaces.
    <br>
 </p>